carnestoltes/chartsThingsBoard/CE/MoH.md

 ## Description

 The `MoH` module is a script for uploading telemetry data to the ThingsBoard platform.
-Optionally, it can calculate and send the **MoH (Maximum minus Minimum)** metric from the CSV data.
+Optionally, it can calculate and send the **Hourly Maximum Oscillation (MoH)** metric from the CSV data.

 ### Key Functions